FOR JOSH

 your apartment to find another lovebird that also

-had lost its mate.
 The revelation that speaks to your special

 connection to the world at large is this happened twice!